juhakaup/CityBikeApp/documents/railwaydb.md

 ## Creating database tables
 In order to use the database, we need to create the tables first.

-This can be done with the `npm run migrate` command:
+This can be done with the `npm run migrate` command in the server directory:

 ```
 $ npm run migrate